Violence Against Paramedics

 Status

-This Bill was heard in front of the Standing Committee on Justice and Human Rights and passed Third Reading on Feb 28, 2024.
+House of Commons - This Bill was heard in front of the Standing Committee on Justice and Human Rights and passed Third Reading in the House of Commons on Feb 28, 2024.

 See status here